KaspiElectronics/Packtor/README.md

 # Packtor
-**Packtor** is a simple and modern encryptation based on a hand written algorithm.
+**Packtor** is a simple and modern encryption Libray\CLI based on a hand written algorithm.

 ## Example
 ```py